shirakaba/dubloon/docs/Troubleshooting.md

 ### Is the web app displaying in a desktop web browser as expected?

-Before debugging the Doubloon WebView itself, it's worth visiting your web app in a desktop web browser (see **"Is the dev server for the web app running?"** for instructions) to check that it appears as expected.
+Before debugging the Dubloon WebView itself, it's worth visiting your web app in a desktop web browser (see **"Is the dev server for the web app running?"** for instructions) to check that it appears as expected.

 For example, when setting up the example web app for this monorepo, I found that it was rendering a blank page because my monorepo had two different versions of React installed.